windranger-io/windranger-governance/docs/use_cases.md

     - a pointer to the forum announcement
     - a pointer to the bond record

+5. If the proposal passes, the BitDAO funds the grants treasury.
+If the proposal doesn't pass, the BitDAO multi-sig releases the bond for redemption by the contributors, and the process halts.

+6. Alice executes the proposal

-5. If Alice's project delivers requirements and meets metrics, a second BitDAO Snapshot proposal can be submitted to permit redemption of bond certificates.
+7. If Alice's project delivers requirements and meets metrics, a second BitDAO Snapshot proposal can be submitted to permit redemption of bond certificates.

-6. If the proposal passes, the multi-sig address sets the bond's redeemable flag, so that contributions can be redeemed, sometimes with a reward.

-7. If the proposal doesn't pass, the bond is sent to the BitDAO treasury.
+8. If the proposal passes, the multi-sig address sets the bond's redeemable flag, so that contributions can be redeemed, sometimes with a reward.
+If the proposal doesn't pass, the bond is slashed by sending the bond contributions to the BitDAO treasury.